sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 gear could be found on nearly naked bodies, you can write "What we found on the werewolves" on a blank card, and give it to one of the players.
 Tell them to place a token from their SPEED pile on the card.
-Later in the game, when the rules demand either a WEALTH or EQUIP to be spent, the "What we found on the werewolves" card may be spent, if the players can justify it.
+Later in the game, when the rules demand either a WEALTH or PACK to be spent, the "What we found on the werewolves" card may be spent, if the players can justify it.